|

 GGEeesssshhhhh ...

-These "True" short stories, and all my bear stories are vivid memories I have
+These "True" short stories, and all my bear stories are vivid memories I have experienced over the 30 years

 I have lived here, at the base of